 One important change that occurs in her body is the storage of subcutaneous body fat.
 This store is 100% necessary (fuel) for her growth and for the onset of her period to occur successfully.
 In other words: it is normal for your daughter to gain some weight in her pre-teens, usually around her tummy.
 It means her body is doing its job!

 Having said that, all these changes – especially when they are sudden – and accompanied by the pressures of society for girls – can cause anxiety and body image issues in our girls.

-Here are SIX ways we can start today to help her build body confidence and support her through this tumultuous (but also exciting) time in her development.
+Here are six ways to help your daughter become body confident; we can start today and support her through this tumultuous (but also exciting) time in her development.